 |<-------- Young Gen Space ------> |

-1. Usually, objects are allocated in the Eden space of the young generation.
+1. Objects are initially allocated in the Eden space of the Young Generation.

-4. If the S1 space is full, objects are copied (promoted) to the old generation.
+4. If S1 is full, objects are promoted to the Old Generation.

-6. The permanent and old generations are usually collected together.
+6. The Permanent Generation and Old Generation are typically collected together.

 alt text